 The golden memory of the transfiguration surely continued as the three walked down the mountain and talked about Elijah and John the Baptist, who was a partial fulfillment of Elijah’s future coming.
 I suspect that their greatest memory, however, was probably like mine.
 It occurred on the day they discovered Jesus was their Messiah.
 But on this occasion after they had walked down the mountain, they had another wonderful memory.

-Our study (Matt.
-17:14-21; Mark 9:14-29; Luke 9:37-43) is about an event that these disciples experienced as they walked onto the plain below the mountain.
+Our study (Matthew 17:14-21; Mark 9:14-29; Luke 9:37-43) is about an event that these disciples experienced as they walked onto the plain below the mountain.
 Luke 9:37 tells us that after they had come down from the mountain, on the next day a large crowd met them.

 On the next day, when they came down from the mountain, a large crowd met Him.
 Luke 9:37 (NASB)